 - family relationship breakdown

 - low level of English language skills, where the job seeker is undertaking a course to improve these skills

 - the state of the labour market and the transport options available to the person in accessing that market (e.g. taking into account travel time).

-Note: Employment services providers should not reduce the number of job searches a job seeker is required to undertake simply because the job seeker is undertaking other activities.
+Note: Delegates should not reduce the number of job searches a job seeker is required to undertake simply because the job seeker is undertaking other activities.
 However, for job seekers with a points requirement, participation in those activities may accrue points and reduce the number of job searches that they would otherwise be required to meet.